jadecobra/python_tdd_exercises/source/truth_table/test_truth_table_tests.rst

   - :green:`True` when the :ref:`assertion<what is an assertion?>` expected :red:`False`
   - :ref:`None<what is None?>` when the :ref:`assertion<what is an assertion?>` expected :green:`True`

-* I change the `return statement`_ to see the difference between the input and what the :ref:`assertion<what is an assertion?>` expects
+* I change the :ref:`return statement<the return statement>` to see the difference between the input and what the :ref:`assertion<what is an assertion?>` expects

   .. code-block:: python
     :lineno-start: 11